Anti-Bribery & Corruption — Module 1 of 4

 No action needed — it's corporate hospitality

-Corporate hospitality is a normal part of business development.
-The Bribery Act specifically does not prohibit reasonable hospitality.
-David is right — this is how relationships work.
-Escalating it would damage David's trust and potentially the client relationship.
+Corporate hospitality is a normal part of BD.
+The Bribery Act doesn't prohibit reasonable hospitality.
+Escalating would damage David's trust and the client relationship.

 Portrait of Helen Carr, CFO